OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-dotnet-long-operations.md

         }

         /// <summary>
-        /// Initiates hello creation of a new channel.
+        /// Initiates the creation of a new channel.
         /// </summary>
-        /// <param name="channelName">Name toobe given toohello new channel</param>
+        /// <param name="channelName">Name to be given to the new channel</param>
         /// <returns>
-        /// Operation Id for hello long running operation being executed by Media Services.
+        /// Operation Id for the long running operation being executed by Media Services.
-        /// Use this operation Id toopoll for hello channel creation status.
+        /// Use this operation Id to poll for the channel creation status.
         /// </returns>
         public string StartChannelCreation(string channelName)
         {